 Chapter 3: Traversing the Wood

 Chapter 4: Adventuring in the Wood

 In “Characters in the Wood,” beyond the basics like the height and weight chart, we find a concise treatise on what real-world animals inspired each of the ten races in Humblewood.
-It not only adds additional detail, but it also provides context.
+It not only adds additional detail but also provides context.
 The languages of the Wood are another unique and important element.
-While race determines language, backgrounds may give you access to additional languages.
-There are six different languages of the Wood: Birdfolk, Cervan, Hedge, Jerbeen, Mapach, and Vulpin.
+While race determines language, a background may give you access to additional languages.
+The Wood has six different languages: Birdfolk, Cervan, Hedge, Jerbeen, Mapach, and Vulpin.
 Birdfolk is the common tongue and language of trade and custom in Humblewood.
 The Folk of the Wood who don’t speak it take the time to learn it.

 Additional resource: Humblescratch, the Birdfolk font is available for free from The Deck of Many website.

 Modoc’s Thoughts?
 The new character races are cool, and I appreciate the care taken in choosing how each is characterized and presented.
-The artwork with each entry indicates a potential “favored” class, but in no way forcing a player’s decision.
+The artwork with each entry indicates a potential “favored” class but in no way forces a player’s decision.
 Each race is so rich and diverse that they can assume any class from the Player’s Handbook with ease.
-Finally, the setting specific options are lovely and really add both a touch of class and realism to the characters.
+Finally, the setting-specific options are lovely and really add both a touch of class and realism to the characters.

 The Amaranthine are presented as one-page portfolios containing everything both players and GMs need to know.
 The portfolios consist of a short narrative that highlights the Amaranthine’s place within the pantheon.
 Other, more traditional information is arranged on a beautifully presented sidebar.
 Here readers will find the Amaranthine’s alignment, domain(s), dogma, and both a written description and a visual representation of their holy symbol.
 Following the portfolios are several concise stories that give life and context to several of the Amaranthine.